Linearly Reductive Quotient Singularities: F-regular surfaces are lrq surfaces

 Note that $(2) \Rightarrow (3)$ follows from Proposition \ref{prop: lrq}, so that we can focus on the implication $(3) \Rightarrow (2)$.
 We thus have to show that every F-regular surface singularity is an lrq singularity.
 It suffices to show that the lrq singularities by the group schemes that occur in Theorem \ref{thm: smallingl2} exhaust all F-regular surface singularities.
 Since F-regular surface singularities are taut by Theorem \ref{thm: Fregulartaut}, it suffices to show that all dual graphs allowed by Theorem \ref{thm: Fregularclassification} occur as dual graphs of the resolution of $X = (\mathbb{A}^2/G)^\wedge$ for some $G$ in the list of Theorem \ref{thm: smallingl2}.

 The resolution graph $\Gamma$ of $X$ is the same as the resolution of the corresponding quotient singularity by $G_{\mathrm{abs}}$ over the complex numbers.
 This is well-known if $G = \bmu_{n,q}$ (and thus, $X$ is toric).
 In the general case, one studies the induced action of $G$ on the blow-up $Y$ of the origin in $\mathbb{A}^2$.
 Let $E \cong \PP^1$ be the exceptional divisor of this blow-up and let $K$ (resp. $H$) be the kernel (resp. image) of the induced homomorphism $G \to \Aut_E$.
-By the Chevalley-Shephard-Todd theorem \cite{Satriano}, $Y' := Y/K$ is smooth and the image $E'$ of $E$ in $Y'$ is still isomorphic to $\PP^1$.
+By the Chevalley--Shephard--Todd theorem \cite{Satriano}, $Y' := Y/K$ is smooth and the image $E'$ of $E$ in $Y'$ is still isomorphic to $\PP^1$.
 The action of $H$ on $Y'$ preserves $E'$ and acts faithfully on it.
-Since $H$ is linearly reductive and $E'$ is $H$-stable, the action of every stabilizer can be linearized on $E'$, hence every such stabilizer is isomorphic to some $\bmu_n$.
+Since $H$ is linearly reductive and $E'$ is $H$-stable, the action of every stabiliser can be linearised on $E'$, hence every such stabiliser is isomorphic to some $\bmu_n$.
 This reduces the calculation of $\Gamma$ to the toric case.
 We refer the reader to \cite[Satz 2.11]{Brieskorn} for a list and the description of $\Gamma$, which carries over without change to positive characteristic.
-Comparing this list with the list of resolution graphs of F-regular surface singularities given in Theorem \ref{thm: Fregularclassification}, one easily checks that all dual graphs are realized.
+Comparing this list with the list of resolution graphs of F-regular surface singularities given in Theorem \ref{thm: Fregularclassification}, one easily checks that all dual graphs are realised.
 As explained in the previous paragraph, this finishes the proof. \end{proof}

 \begin{Remark} If $p=0$, then the equivalence $(1)\Leftrightarrow(4)$ is classical, see \cite[Theorem 9.6]{Kawamata}. \end{Remark}

 \begin{Remark} In \cite[Satz 2.10]{Brieskorn}, Brieskorn showed that 2-dimensional quotient singularities over the complex numbers are taut.
 Since $2$-dimensional lrq singularities in characteristic $p>0$ are F-regular by Proposition \ref{prop: lrq}, it follows from Tanaka's result in Theorem \ref{thm: Fregulartaut} that they are taut, which generalises Brieskorn's theorem to positive characteristic. \end{Remark}